 Applications consist of a Part I and a Part II; each of these parts must be completed for each participating system.
 The Part I application may be completed when the project is in the planning stage and collects information on a system's planned technical aspects including size, estimated REC production, equipment and installation company.
 The Part II application is to be completed only when a project has been completed and energized.
-Only systems that have a completed and approved Part I application that is subsequently approved by the ICC may proceed to the Part II stage.
+Only systems that have a completed and approved Part I application that is subsequently approved as part of a batch by the ICC may proceed to the Part II stage.

 A completed disclosure form is required for submission of a Part I application.
 The disclosure form must be generated using the disclosure form portal at the illinoisabp.com site.
 The portal contains an interactive form that can be completed by either the Approved Vendor or one of their approved designees which produces a form that can either be e-signed using the portal e-signature functionality or printed, signed, scanned, and uploaded.
-The information from the disclosure from is automatically transferred to the application portal to start a Part I application for DG systems.
+The information from the disclosure form is automatically transferred to the application portal to start a Part I application for DG systems.
 Approved Vendors are not authorized to use their own versions of the disclosure form or their own e-signature systems.
 More information on the specific content of the disclosure form can be found in the distributed generation and community solar marketing guidelines on the program website (http://illinoisabp.com/).
 The disclosure form is to be completed after system design and must be delivered to the customer before the contract is signed.
 A representative of the Approved Vendor shall review the disclosure form with the customer before the customer signs it and provide the customer with an opportunity to ask questions about the disclosure form.
 Terms of the underlying contract between a customer and an Approved Vendor or its subcontractor must be consistent with terms of the required disclosure form.
 Any statements made verbally must be consistent with the contract and the disclosure form.
+If a DG system was energized or went under contract prior to the Agency's finalization of the DG disclosure forms on December 27, 2018, the Approved Vendor will be required to complete the disclosure form and send it to the customer, but will have an opportunity to attest, in lieu of obtaining the system host's signature on the disclosure, that its diligent, good-faith efforts to contact the customer using all known contact information were either unsuccessful or resulted in the customer refusing to sign the disclosure.

 Once an Approved Vendor has at least 100 kW of Part I applications complete (or 50 kW if applicable) that Approved Vendor can select projects to become part of a batch submitted to the Program Administrator for approval.
 The Program Administrator will review each project's application in the batch for compliance with program guidelines and, as needed, request additional information from the Approved Vendor to verify the submitted information and approve the project.
 An Approved Vendor will be given up to two weeks to cure deficiencies in an application.
-In the case of continued communication between the Program Administrator and the Approved Vendor, at the Program Administrator's discretion, the cure period may be extended up to two weeks from the last good faith effort to provide the required information.
+In the case of continued communication between the Program Administrator and the Approved Vendor, at the Program Administrator's